harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-status-code.md

 title: Pod HTTP status code
 ---

-## Introduction
+Pod HTTP status code is a Kubernetes pod-level fault injects chaos inside the pod by modifying the status code of the response from the application server to the desired status code provided by the user.
-- It injects http status code chaos inside the pod which modifies the status code of the response from the provided application server to desired status code provided by user on the service whose port is provided as `TARGET_SERVICE_PORT` by starting proxy server and then redirecting the traffic through the proxy server.
+- The port for the service is specified using the `TARGET_SERVICE_PORT` environment variable by starting the proxy server and redirecting the traffic through the proxy server.
-- It can test the application's resilience to error code http responses from the provided application server.
+- It tests the application's resilience to error code HTTP responses from the provided application server.

 tip Fault execution flow chart
 ![Pod HTTP Status Code](./static/images/pod-http.png)